thomasjpfan/rustimport_jupyter/README.md

 ## How To Use

 `rustimport_jupyter` compiles Python extensions written in Rust in Jupyter notebooks.
-To enable this feature load the `rustimport_jupyter` extension from within a Jupyter notebook:
+We enable the feature by loading the `rustimport_jupyter` extension from within a Jupyter notebook:

 ```python
 %load_ext rustimport_jupyter
 ```

-Then, prefix a cell with the `%%rustimport` marker to compile it:
+Next, we prefix a cell with the `%%rustimport` marker to compile it:

 ```rust
 %%rustimport